 Animals provide a sense of friendship and nurturing unlike any other, and a lot of older adults are drawn to those that remind them of past pets.
 Spending some time simply petting or holding an animal has been shown to lower blood pressure, stress, and anxiety, along with a great many other benefits.
 Within the advanced stages associated with the disease, a stuffed animal may also frequently provide feelings of comfort.

 For even more innovative approaches to Alzheimer’s therapy and dementia care, get in touch with the senior care team at Anthem Home Care.
-Our providers of in home care in Portland and the surrounding areas are specially trained and knowledgeable in compassionate, professional care for dementia, and provide effective management techniques for some of the more difficult aspects of the disease, including wandering, agitation, sundowning, and more.
-To learn more about our expert senior care services, reach out to us at 361-643-2323 for a free in-home consultation for in home care Portland area seniors deserve!
+Our caregivers are specially trained and knowledgeable in compassionate, professional care for dementia, and provide effective management techniques for some of the more difficult aspects of the disease, including wandering, agitation, sundowning, and more.
+To learn more about in-home care for dementia in Portland, TX and the surrounding cities, reach out to us at 361-643-2323 for a free in-home consultation.